 If you require any clarification concerning the medal information provided in the digitised or paper copies of the First World War files, or you have other medal questions, please contact us via one of the options listed under "General Enquiries" above.

 Images and information on War and Campaign medals for the First World War can be found here.

 If the medals to which your relative was entitled have never been issued, it is still possible for family members to claim them.
-To do so you need to complete a medal application form and send it to the Medals Office (see above address) and provide as much of the above information as possible to assist the Archives staff to locate your relative's file.
+To do so you need to complete a medal application form and send it to NZDF Personnel Archives and Medals (see above address) and provide as much of the above information as possible to assist the Archives staff to locate your relative's file.

 You must also provide documentary proof of your relationship to your relative and a copy of their death certificate or funeral notice.

 Posthumous and unclaimed medals or awards for deceased ex-service members will be issued in accordance with the order of entitlement as follows:

 (a) Beneficiary under Will